xtermjs/xterm.js/README.md

 computational environment for Jupyter, supporting interactive data science and scientific computing across all programming languages.
 - [**Theia**](https://github.com/theia-ide/theia): Theia is a cloud & desktop IDE framework implemented in TypeScript.
 - [**Opshell**](https://github.com/ricktbaker/opshell) Ops Helper tool to make life easier working with AWS instances across multiple organizations.
+- [**Proxmox VE**](https://www.proxmox.com/en/proxmox-ve): Proxmox VE is a complete open-source platform for enterprise virtualization.
+It uses xterm.js for container terminals and the host shell.

 Do you use xterm.js in your application as well?
 Please [open a Pull Request](https://github.com/sourcelair/xterm.js/pulls) to include it here.
 We would love to have it in our list.